alphagov/tech-docs-gem/README.md

 To preview your documentation changes locally, see the [Tech Docs Template documentation on previewing your documentation](https://tdt-documentation.london.cloudapps.digital/create_project/preview/#preview-your-documentation).

-If you experience [this issue](https://github.com/alphagov/tech-docs-gem/issues/254), possible fixes can be found [here](#issue-with-ffi-on-osx-mohave).
+If you experience [this issue with ffi](https://github.com/alphagov/tech-docs-gem/issues/254), possible fixes can be found [here](#issue-with-ffi-on-osx-mohave).

 ### Use the example in this repo